DeryaOkulda2012/School_District_Analysis/README.md

 Data from fifteen (15) schools with a total of more than 39,000 students with a total budget of $24 MUSD, is analyzed to see various effects of funding on educational outcome.
 Parameters include school size, and whether the school is a district school or a charter school.
 Result from math and reading test are used for this analysis.

+Due to suspicions regarding 9th grade data at Thomas High School, that data is removed from overall analysis.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 * How is the district summary affected?